 They soon become discouraged because they spend endless hours on social media, and their sales are not increasing.

 The best way to develop a social media marketing plan is to start with the minimum amount of published posts and compare them with increasing the number of posts published.

-In just a few months, you will discover what your magic number is.
-Once you know how many time you should tweet, stick with that number, and use the extra time saved on other marketing strategies.
+You will discover what your magic number is in just a few months.
+Once you know how many times you should tweet, stick with that number, and use the extra time saved on other marketing strategies.

 You might already be familiar with hashtags.
 They are keywords preceded by the # symbol.

 For example, a hashtag for “wall art” would look like #wallart.